Altcoins pop while Bitcoin looks for support near $50,000 By Cointelegraph - Up News Info

 Altcoins pop while Bitcoin looks for support near $50,000

-(BTC) continues to look for direction but as this occurred, Ether and altcoins bounced higher from the May 13 sell-off.
-Dogecoin shocked investors with its 47% rally that kicked off after Coinbase announced that it would list (DOGE) in the coming months.
-Doge price also rallied after Elon Musk tweeted that he was “Working with Doge devs to improve system transaction efficiency.
+(BTC) continues to look for direction, but as this occurred, Ether (ETH) and altcoins bounced higher from the Thursday sell-off.
+Dogecoin (DOGE) shocked investors with its 47% rally that kicked off after Coinbase announced that it would list DOGE in the coming months.
+DOGE’s price also rallied after Elon Musk tweeted that he was “working with Doge devs to improve system transaction efficiency.
 Potentially promising.”

-While many altcoins have seen double-digit gains during the recovery the price of Bitcoin (BTC) has continued to languish near the $50,000 level as whale wallets containing at least 1,000 BTC have declined by 4.7% compared to the previous month, indicating possible profit taking or a rotation into different assets.
+While many altcoins have seen double-digit gains during the recovery, the price of Bitcoin has continued to languish near the $50,000 level as whale wallets containing at least 1,000 BTC have declined by 4.7% compared to the previous month, indicating possible profit taking or a rotation into different assets.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.